-While a compound microscope is ideal for viewing the internal structure of a leaf, a stereo microscope would be the ideal tool for observing the external structure of a leaf (vein, lamina etc).
+While a compound microscope is ideal for viewing the internal leaf structure, a stereo microscope would be the ideal tool for observing the external structure of a leaf (vein, lamina etc).

-To view the external structure of a leaf, the following will be required:
+To view the external leaf structure, the following will be required:

 Observation 1 (leaf surface)